 A music director is hired for any project where performers are singing.
 They may, but not always, also develop the music.
 Oftentimes, they are the person who works with the performers that are singing to ensure that they are in tune and know the music by heart.
 They will use sheet music and a piano, or keyboard, to rehearse with the cast.

 A dialect coach may be brought into a rehearsal room for assistance with any varied dialects that the actors may have to perform within a show.
-For instance, with classical Shakespeare texts, the director may want the performers to speak with a form of British accent, or any other dialect that is present.
-The dialect coach will help with the pronunciation of words within the text and help the actors find their dialect.
+For instance, with a Canadian play set in the maritimes, a director may want their actors to adopt an appropriate dialect.
+The dialect coach will help with the pronunciation of words within the text and help the actors find the sounds.

 A composer may be brought into a project when there is original music and/or sound that needs to be implemented within the show.
 A composer differs from a sound designer in that they create an original score of the music and then that is used to create the sound design.
 Composers will work closely with the director and/or choreographer as well as the sound designer to ensure that everyone’s visions are being met.